dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **Client Authentication Mechanisms**

-An extension could define other mechanisms for the Client to authenticate and replace JOSE in {{ClientAuthN}} with Mutual TLS or HTTP Signing.
+    + An extension could define other mechanisms for the Client to authenticate to the GS and/or RS such as Mutual TLS or HTTP Signing.
 Constrained environments could use CBOR {{RFC7049}} instead of JSON, and COSE {{RFC8152}} instead of JOSE, and CoAP {{RFC8323}} instead of HTTP/2.

 + **Grant**

-An extension can define new objects in the Grant Request and Grant Response JSON.
+    + An extension can define new objects in the Grant Request and Grant Response JSON.

 + **Top Level**

-Top level objects SHOULD only be defined to represent functionality other the existing top level objects and attributes.
+    + Top level objects SHOULD only be defined to represent functionality other the existing top level objects and attributes.

 + **"client" Object**

-Additional information about the Client that the GS would require related to an extension.
+    + Additional information about the Client that the GS would require related to an extension.

 + **"user" Object**

-Additional information about the User that the GS would require related to an extension.
+    + Additional information about the User that the GS would require related to an extension.

 + **"authorization" Object**

-Additional types of authorizations in addition to OAuth 2.0 scopes and RAR.
+    + Additional types of authorizations in addition to OAuth 2.0 scopes and RAR.

 + **"claims" Object**

-Additional types of identity claims in addition to OpenID Connect claims and Verified Credentials.
+    + Additional types of identity claims in addition to OpenID Connect claims and Verified Credentials.

 + **Interaction types**

-Additional types of interactions a Client can start with the User.
+   + Additional types of interactions a Client can start with the User.

-+ **Access Mechanisms**

-Additional mechanisms for the Client to present access tokens to a resource.

 + **Continuous Authentication**

-An extension could define a new handle for the Client to use to regularly provide continuous authentication signals and receive responses.
+    + An extension could define a mechanism for the Client to regularly provide continuous authentication signals and receive responses.

 \[Editor: do we specify access token / handle introspection in this document, or leave that to an extension?]